Read This First

 Prompt 4: Provide a salient description of the world of economics today.

-The central claim is this: The world of economics today is a vibrant and ever-evolving field that spans both academia and industry, reflecting the complex interplay of global markets, technological advancements, policy decisions, and societal challenges.
+In plain terms: The world of economics today is a vibrant and ever-evolving field that spans both academia and industry, reflecting the complex interplay of global markets, technological advancements, policy decisions, and societal challenges.

 Focus on Inequality and Sustainability